robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/ReadMe.md

     ![Last page of the LDAP setup](images/authentik-ldap-last-tab.png)

-    5. Click on the `Save` button, then click on the `freeipa` name, then on the `Run syng` button.
-It won't automatically update, so you have to either refresh the paege or navigate in and out of the page to see if it updated.
+    5. Click on the `Finish` button, then click on the `freeipa` name, then on the `Run sync` button.
+It won't automatically update, so you have to either refresh the page or navigate in and out of the page to see if it updated.
 It will display errors, do not worry.

     ![Sync page](images/authentik-sync.png)